scam Statistics

 sam chapman headshot

 The most common type of scam is fake tech support, but e-commerce scams are the most lucrative.
-ExpressVPN‘s Threat Manager can help you detect domains associated with scams — try it for free with a 30-day money-back guarantee.
+NordVPN‘s Threat Protection can help you detect domains associated with scams — try it for free with a 30-day money-back guarantee.

 Online scams: Everyone is afraid of them, but do we really understand them?
 In this internet age, information is power.
 Protecting yourself from online scams is a matter of combining good information with the right technology.
 That’s why I’ll share 15 scam statistics and facts you can use to arm yourself against internet scammers.